-Axis value tables provide details regarding a specific style-attribute value on some specific axis of design variation, or a combination of design-variation axis values, and the relationship of those values to name elements.
+Axis value tables provide details regarding a specific style-attribute value on some specific axis of design variation, or a combination of design-variation axis values.
+They also provide the relationship from those values to labels used as elements in subfamily names.
 This information can be useful for presenting fonts in application user interfaces.

-A particular use of axis value tables is to assist platforms in supporting typographic families that involve a wide range of design variations in older applications that assume more limited options for variation within a family.
-Specifically, axis value tables can be used to transform typographic family and subfamily names into alternate names appropriate to different family models.
-For example, some applications assume a WWS family model (a family can only include weight, width, or Italic or Oblique variants); and some applications may assume an R/B/I/BI family model (a family can include only Regular, Bold, Italic or Bold Italic variants).
-This use for axis value tables is similar in purpose to the alternate family/subfamily name ID pairs in the 'name' table:

-Name IDs 1 and 2 for an R/B/I/BI family model.

-Name IDs 21 and 22 for a WWS family model.

-Name IDs 16 and 17 for an unrestricted, typographic family model.

-In a variable font, however, the names provided for name instances include only name ID 16 and 17 equivalents; there are are no name ID 1/2 or name ID 21/22 equivalents.
-Thus, axis value tables are especially important in variable fonts, to allow the named instances to be supported in older applications, particularly when any variations beyond weight, width, or italic or oblique are used.
+It is also used by platforms to provide compatibility between rich typographic families with a wide range of styles and older applications that use legacy font family models.
+(See 7.3.7.1 for more information.)

+In a variable font, it is strongly recommended that axis value tables be included for every element of typographic subfamily names for all of the named instances defined in the 'fvar' table.

+NOTE 1 Some applications could rely on these axis value tables to compose subfamily names for named instances.
+Unexpected user interface behavior could result if a complete set of axis value tables is not included in the font.

-In a variable font, every element of typographic subfamily names for all of the named instances defined in the 'fvar' table should be reflected in an axis value table.
-Additional axis value tables may be included for name elements that do not appear in any named instances; these may be used in some font-picking user interfaces, but are not required for mapping typography family/subfamily names into legacy naming models.
+Additional axis value tables may be included for name elements that do not appear in any named instances; these may be used by applications in user interfaces or for other purposes, but are not required for compatibility with legacy font family models.
 Some variable fonts may include axes that are not reflected in subfamily names for any named instances — that is, variants along these axes are selectable only by means of numeric axis values.
 In such cases, there is no requirement to assign names or to create axis value tables for values on these axes.

 In many cases, a name element will be associated with a particular value on a single axis.
 For example, “Bold” representing a specific weight-axis value; or “Condensed” representing a specific width value.
 Such name elements are assumed to be combinable with name elements associated with values on other axes, as in an instance name “Bold Condensed”.
 Name elements of this type are referred to as analytic names.

 In other cases, a name element may be associated with a particular combination of values on multiple axes, and not be amenable to analysis into simpler, independent elements.
 For example, a variable font for lettering might use several custom axes to provide different stroke or swash-terminal modifications, and named instances may be defined for certain combinations of values for these axes with non-decomposable names for those combinations; for example, “Florid” for a particular combination of stroke- and termination-axes values.
 Name elements of this type are referred to as non-analytic.
 Note that a font with non-analytic names might also use an axis such as weight that uses analytic names, leading to some named instances that combine non-analytic and analytic elements, such as “Florid Bold” and “Florid Semibold”.